Intifada

-Intifada (انتفاضة) is an Arabic word for a rebellion or uprising, or a resistance movement.
+Intifada (اِنْتِفَاضَة) is an Arabic word for a rebellion or uprising, or a resistance movement.
 It can also be used to refer to a civilian uprising against oppression.
+In Arabic-language usage, any uprising can be referred to as an intifada, including the 1916 Easter Rising, the 1943 Warsaw Ghetto Uprising, and the 1949 Jeju uprising.
+When used in English outside of the Arab World, the word has primarily referred to the two Palestinian uprisings against Israeli occupation: the First Intifada (1987–91) and the Second Intifada (2000–05).

 In the 20th century, the word intifada has been used to describe various uprisings.
-In the Iraqi Intifada in 1952, Iraqi parties took to the streets to protest their monarchy.
+In the Iraqi Intifada of 1952, Iraqi parties took to the streets to protest their monarchy.
 Other later examples include the Western Sahara's Zemla Intifada, the First Sahrawi Intifada, and the Second Sahrawi Intifada.
-In the context of the Israeli–Palestinian conflict, it refers to uprising by Palestinian people against Israeli occupation or Israel, involving both violent and nonviolent methods of resistance, including the First Intifada (1987–1993) and the Second Intifada (2000–2005).
+In the context of the Israeli–Palestinian conflict, it refers to an uprising by Palestinian people against Israeli occupation or Israel, involving both violent and nonviolent methods of resistance.

-In Arabic-language usage, any uprising can be referred to as an intifada, including the 1916 Easter Rising, the 1943 Warsaw Ghetto Uprising, and the 1949 Jeju uprising.
-When used in English outside of the Arab World, the word has primarily referred to the two Palestinian uprisings against Israeli occupation.